PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 };
 ```

-This component is then added in the Leaflet _MapContainer_ component.
+This component is then added in the Leaflet <code>MapContainer</code> component.
 Since the search is added as a component, this component can be rendered conditionally to show or hide the search bar in the map.

 ```jsx
 <MapContainer center={[0, 0] /* initial coordinates of map bounds */} zoom={13}>